jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-02-beam-local-dev-4/index.md

   - Apache Flink
   - Apache Kafka
   - Python
-authors:
-  - JaehyeonKim
-images: []
 description: A streaming Apache Beam pipeline in Python that aggregates page visits by user in fixed 20 second windows, written with and without Beam SQL.
 ---

+We build a streaming pipeline that aggregates page visits by user in a [fixed time window](https://beam.apache.org/documentation/programming-guide/#fixed-time-windows) of 20 seconds.
+Two versions of the pipeline are created with/without relying on [Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/).
 In [Part 3](/blog/2024-04-18-beam-local-dev-3), we discussed the portability layer of [Apache Beam](https://beam.apache.org/) as it helps understand (1) how Python pipelines run on the [Flink Runner](https://beam.apache.org/documentation/runners/flink/) and (2) how multiple SDKs can be used in a single pipeline, followed by demonstrating local Flink and Kafka cluster creation for developing streaming pipelines.
-In this post, we build a streaming pipeline that aggregates page visits by user in a [fixed time window](https://beam.apache.org/documentation/programming-guide/#fixed-time-windows) of 20 seconds.
-Two versions of the pipeline are created with/without relying on [Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/).

 * [Part 1 Pipeline, Notebook, SQL and DataFrame](/blog/2024-03-28-beam-local-dev-1)
 * [Part 2 Batch Pipelines](/blog/2024-04-04-beam-local-dev-2)